cmarmo/python4phd/TP/astro/README.md

 - Define a SkyObject class and its subclasses Star and Galaxy (Inheritance)

-  - Star: the color index must be computed, then different distributions plotted
+  - Star: the color index must be computed, then different distributions plotted (g magnitude, r magnitude, color)

   - Galaxy: plot ellipses and radius in the magnitude parameter space